For trustworthy, consumer-friendly regulation . . .

 Affordability

 We all need affordable, dependable utilities.
 At the same time, utility stockholders are due reasonable returns.
-Striking the right balance requires open ears, open minds, solid analysis, and good judgment.
+Above all, consumers deserve utility regulation grounded in accurate data, rigorous analysis, and fair judgment.
 Target policies:

 -

-Set utility rates and profits no higher than national averages in preceding year
+Set utility rates and profits no higher than southeastern averages

 -

-Require Alabama Power Company to maintain generating capacity in line with industry standards
+Contain costs by requiring Alabama Power Company to maintain adequate--but not excessive--generating capacity in line with industry standards

 -

-Promote decentralized power generation to reduce need for expensive centralized generators
+Promote distributed power generation to reduce need for expensive centralized generation

 Sustainability

-Smart energy means reliability, redundancy, interoperability, and greater use of sustainable, low-carbon energy resources.
-We need to adapt our energy systems to encourage and align with sustainable sources in Alabama and beyond.
-One vital concern: We need to ensure an up-to-date electrical grid in step with national grid improvements.
+Smart energy offers reliability, redundancy, interoperability, and greater use of sustainable, low-carbon energy resources.
+We need to adapt energy systems to encourage and align with sustainable sources in Alabama and beyond.
+One vital need: an up-to-date electrical grid in step with national grid improvements.
 Target policies:

 -

-Remove Alabama Power connection fee for rooftop solar
+End Alabama Power connection surcharge for rooftop solar

 -